-Things start off quite smoothly and the arrangement works great for the first two years.
-It's during the boys' junior year of college when a major surprise appears and changes the entire family's life forever.
+Things start off quite smoothly and the arrangement works great for their first semester.
+It's during the second semester when a worldwide event changes Eddie and Matty's lives forever.
 Will the boys survive?
 Will there be a "happily ever after" in spite of the turn of events?

 As someone who doesn't get embarrassed easily I sure was in for a shocker of a first day of my last year of high school.
 Everything was going fine in my boring school, boring town and boring life until HE came along...